 Recruitment and retention in social work continues to be a serious challenge that threatens the workforce's ability to meet societal needs.
 The U.S. Bureau of Labor Statistics estimates that employment for social workers is expected to grow faster than the average for all occupations through 2022, particularly for social workers specializing in the aging population and working in rural areas.
-The need for social workers specializing in mental health and substance use is expected to grow by 23 percent by 2022.
+In addition, the need for social workers specializing in mental health and substance use is expected to grow by 23 percent over the 2012-2022 decade.